staruser143/dash-app/analysis/sharding.md

 In summary, sharding and multi-shard clusters in MongoDB provide powerful solutions for scaling your database horizontally and handling large volumes of data efficiently.

-Does this help clarify the concepts for you?